nvim-lualine/lualine.nvim/THEMES.md

 All available themes are only best effort ports by myself/ other users.
 If you find a theme to be weird/ wrong please open an issue/ pr.

 ### auto
 auto is a special theme.
-It will automaticaly load theme for your colorscheme.
+It will automatically load theme for your colorscheme.
 If there's no theme available for your colorscheme then it'll try it's best to generate one.